Oscar-Rosenwald/plundervolt/README.md

 `plundervolt.h` provides a range of functions which may be useful to your code.
 You are able to:

-  - Run a function parallel to undervolting.
+  * Run a function parallel to undervolting.
-  - Run that function in a loop.
+  * Run that function in a loop.
-  - Provide your specification of when the loop should stop.
+  * Provide your specification of when the loop should stop.
-  - Specify how low the undervolting goes.
+  * Specify how low the undervolting goes.
-  - Run your function in as many threads as you desire.
+  * Run your function in as many threads as you desire.
-  - Read the current voltage of the CPU.
+  * Read the current voltage of the CPU.
-  - Set a one-time undervolting value and reset the voltage later.
+  * Set a one-time undervolting value and reset the voltage later.
-  - Perform *Hardware* or *Software* undervolting (the former is still to be implemented at this point).
+  * Perform *Hardware* or *Software* undervolting (the former is still to be implemented at this point).
-  - Run your function (with thread support) in loop or as it is, with arguments specified by you (see later for [passing argument](#Passing-Arguments)), while undervolting according to your wishes in a separate thread, and checking on every function iteration for your condition (unless your function checks for it already), all that with a simple function call and a little specification maintenance.
+  * Run your function (with thread support) in loop or as it is, with arguments specified by you (see later for [passing arguments](#Passing-Arguments)), while undervolting according to your wishes in a separate thread, and checking on every function iteration for your condition (unless your function checks for it already), all that with a simple function call and a little specification maintenance.
-  - Probably something I didn't think of as well.
+  * Probably something I didn't think of as well.

 # Usage #
 The library includes all of its dependencies, so you only need to include it and you are good to go.